 Chrome and Chromium users can install it from the chrome web store.

-UBlock Origin will, after it is installed, show a little red button in the upper right corner of the web browser.
+UBlock Origin will, after it is installed, show a little red button with "UB" in small white letters in the upper right corner of the web browser.
 Clicking on it allows you to open it's "Dashboard" where it can be configured.
 A glance at

 Regions, languages section of the